adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 You know what's better than perceived performance?
 Actual performance.
 Avoid techniques that merely provide a mirage of speed.

-Instead, declutter and optimise the foundations of your design system that will in turn result in less weight, less complexity, less distraction, less hassle and ultimately, less [bull shit](http://deathtobullshit.com/).
+Instead, declutter and optimise the foundations of your design system which will result in less weight, less complexity, less distraction, less hassle and ultimately, less [bull shit](http://deathtobullshit.com/).

 Together, these techniques produce fast and simple experiences that make users feel awesome.